For a program that insists it can teach you to “Play like a pro,” Guitar Hot Shots has bought itself a mighty large pill to swallow.

 The fact that a guitar site offers nearly sixty lessons, and nearly half of those don’t involve the guitar is a large pitfall.

 The site also falls short on its promise of new lessons; the same lessons have been posted for over two years.
-Most of the lessons that divert from basic skill level are not only sloppy, but also, stylistically speaking, incorrect.
+Most of the lessons that divert from basic skill levels are not only sloppy but also, stylistically speaking, incorrect.
 Although imitation is the highest form of flattery, imitation has no place in the arsenal of an instructor.
 The fact that most of the lessons are in fact poor imitations of the contained styles speaks volumes in and of itself when viewed.